moov-io/watchman/CONTRIBUTING.md

 Before starting please make sure you have Go setup and can build our projects from source.

 This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and thus requires Go 1.11+.
-You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/ofac/releases) as well.
+You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/watchman/releases) as well.
 We highly recommend you use a tagged release for production.

 ```
 # Just pull down into the Go Module's cache, not the source code.
-$ go get -u github.com/moov-io/ofac
+$ go get -u github.com/moov-io/watchman

-$ go doc github.com/moov-io/ofac BatchHeader
+$ go doc github.com/moov-io/watchman/pkg/ofac SDN
 ```

 You can pull a working repository of our code code with git: